iiab/iiab/roles/transmission/README.rst

 Known Issues
 ------------

 * Default Transmission user/group may need fixing (https://github.com/transmission/transmission/issues/537).
-You can set Ansible variables 'transmission_user' and 'transmission_group' e.g. in /opt/iiab/iiab/roles/transmission/defaults/main.yml (in the end check 'User=' and 'Group=' in systemd unit file /lib/systemd/system/transmission-daemon.service — both might need to be set to 'debian-transmission' — followed by 'systemctl daemon-reload' then 'systemctl restart transmission-daemon').
+You can set Ansible variables 'transmission_user' and 'transmission_group' e.g. in /opt/iiab/iiab/roles/transmission/defaults/main.yml (you might need 'User=' and 'Group=' in systemd unit file /lib/systemd/system/transmission-daemon.service — both might need to be set to 'debian-transmission' — if so 'systemctl daemon-reload' then 'systemctl restart transmission-daemon').

 * Random Ports: Currently it is not possible to use random ports in the range 49152-65535.
 It is difficult to open multiple ports in IIAB's iptables-based firewall.